 It was a win-win situation for the team because both brands are alive and well today.

 Another story jumps ahead to 1941 at the same bar when the head bartender, Wes Price, needed to unload liquor stock that wasn't selling.
 This successful promotion was enhanced by a marketing campaign in which a Moscow Mule made with Smirnoff was served in copper mugs.
-The mugs became a trademark vessel for the drink, the campaign was a success for the Russian vodka and the drink has been popular ever since.
+The mugs became a trademark vessel for the drink, the campaign was a success for the Russian vodka, and the drink has been popular ever since.

 The drink came back into the spotlight in the 21st century and often it seemed to be the talk of every bar in the world.
 This resurgence introduced an entirely new generation of drinkers to the great taste of the Moscow Mule, but it has also led to a few misconceptions.

-The Moscow Mule and Ginger Beer: Getting the Popular Vodka Cocktail Right
+The Moscow Mule and Ginger Beer

 The Ginger Beer.
 The Moscow Mule is simple: vodka, lime, ginger beer.
 That's right, ginger beer -- not ginger ale or any of the lemon-lime sodas available.
 This cocktail requires ginger beer.

-It is a completely different drink without that single element because all of those other sodas are tame and boring compared to the snap of a great ginger beer.
+It is a completely different drink without this single element because all of those other sodas are tame and boring compared to the snap of a great ginger beer.
 The ginger beer is the real appeal to the Moscow Mule; the vodka and lime are mere complements to the ginger beer and until you have one made properly, you have not experienced it completely.

 There are many great ginger beers to choose from and they vary in the intensity of their ginger spice flavor.
 Some have a softer spice that is nearly at the level of ginger ale and others are very strong, poignant and unforgettable.